-Home Instead Senior Care - Services Sydney only.
+Home Instead Senior Care - Serves Sydney only.
 Their mission is to enable seniors to live happy, healthy, and independent lives in their homes.
-Home Instead, Inc. have published a helpful guide called: The 50-50 Rule: Helping Siblings Overcome Conflict While Caring for Aging Parents
+Home Instead, Inc. has published a helpful guide called: The 50-50 Rule: Helping Siblings Overcome Conflict While Caring for Aging Parents

 New Dawn Enterprises Ltd. - Located in Cape Breton, provides a full range of healthcare and personal services in the comfort of your own home.
 They also operate a 24-hr phone line: 902.562.2444.